Wellness . Symptoms guide

 Iron Deficiency Symptoms and Testing

 This patient information is being clinically reviewed by our team.
-The factual content draws on UK guidance (NHS, NICE, British Association of Dermatologists, British Society for Sexual Medicine where cited).
+The factual content aligns with UK diagnostic frameworks, drawing on NHS primary care pathways, NICE clinical knowledge summaries on iron deficiency anaemia, and British Society for Haematology guidelines.

 What this might be